AmirAcleAbd/VictoriaStatePainter/README.md

 A program that takes a valid province map (all unique colors), and generates an almost 100% working state file

 # currently missing:
- //  import state_files
+ //  state traits
- //  polish
+ //  import state files to edit
  //  gpu offloading
- //  verification all colors used and if its a valid province png
+ //  polish/safeguards